fish-marina/marina/docs/en-US/Packages.md

 If your package or theme need to use key bindings, be sure to set them up in the `key_bindings` hook.
 Key binding scripts must be located at `key_bindings.fish` at package's root directory.
 In this hook you can freely use the [`bind`][fish-bind] command to define custom key bindings.

 >Themes can define key bindings too!
-Oh My Fish will reload key bindings when you switch themes.
+Marina will reload key bindings when you switch themes.

 ## `install`